astroquackers/gmosfc/README.md

     ...
     Finding chart saved as SDSSQuasar_fc.jpg

-We see now that the finding chart, and also that the default choice of scalebar position does not cover the compass.
+We see now that the finding chart.
 ![Image of quasar](https://github.com/astroquackers/gmosfc/blob/master/images/SDSSQuasar_fc.jpg)